airladon/FigureOne/docs/tutorials/geometric/geometric.md

 Each of these classes have convenience methods that make it easy to to work with them such as
 * Checking if two points are equal or within some delta
 * Adding, subtracting and multiplying points
-* Checking if a point is on a line
+* Checking if a point is on a line, or inside a rectangle
 * Finding the intersection between two lines
 * Transforming a point with a transform
 * Chaining transforms together